 If you want consistent amounts of mushrooms for microdosing, the best way is to grind them up into a powder, and then weigh and dole the powder out into capsules.
 This takes a fair bit of work, requiring some pestle or grinder, capsules, and preferably, a scale.
 The psilocybin in mushrooms concentrates at different levels between the mushroom cap and the stem, so eyeballing an amount will be inconsistent.
 Read more about how to prepare psilocybin mushrooms for microdosing here.

-In terms of acquiring these substances, your options for LSD include the potential legal alternative 1P-LSD, whereas your options for psilocybin mushrooms involve purchasing legal psilocybin truffles online, or growing your own mushrooms where it’s legal.
+In terms of acquiring these substances, your options for LSD include the potential legal alternative 1P-LSD, whereas your options for psilocybin mushrooms involve purchasing legal psilocybin truffles online, growing your own mushrooms, or attending a psilocybin retreat where it’s legal.
 See our full guides on the legality of LSD analogs and the legality of psilocybin mushrooms for more.

 Difference in experience